EIGRP Tutorial – Basic concept explained

 Feasible successor

-A feasible successor is the best backup path to reach a destination within the topology table.
-If there are two paths to reach a destination, the path with the lower metric will be selected as a successor and the path with the higher metric will be selected as a feasible successor.
+A feasible successor is the most suitable backup path to a destination in the topology table.
+When multiple paths are available, the path with the lower metric is chosen as the successor, and the next-best path becomes the feasible successor.

 feasible successor